JayRovacsek/blog/content/2022-08-19-darwin-and-docker.md

 and gives us a default of "hey - just run the dockers", it's available in a few different places but best of all: in `nixpkgs` meaning we can either pin or be certain of current version across any number of builds when using flakes.

+{{ resize_image(path="../static/images/DALL·E 2022-08-19 09.46.03 - a whale with shipping containers on its back flying through space with a rainbow digital art.png", width=500 height=500 op="fit_width") }}

 To ensure we can just use docker at any point I needed to use `launchd` units to manage the spin up of colima.
 There is some hackiness about the way that the launchd unit is defined, but seems like it